 The Norman Creek Catchment Coordinating Committee is a not for profit organisation established in 1996 with key members from that time still active now.
 Staffed by volunteers, the group's aim is to protect and maintain the ecosystem of Brisbane's Norman Creek Catchment.

 We're a community-based not-for-profit group, totally independent of government or industry.
-Our general meetings are on the 1st Monday of each month at 7.30 pm at our centre at 66 Baron Street, Greenslopes; you are most welcome to attend!
+Our general meetings are on the 1st Monday of every second month (Feb to Dec) at 7.30 pm at our centre at 66 Baron Street, Greenslopes (or on Zoom); you are most welcome to attend!
 Check our Facebook page for any alterations to meeting dates.

 The goal of N4C is to improve and maintain local waterways by protecting and rejuvenating the local ecosystem.
 We do this through the following activities:

 - Coordinate the activities and involvement of governments, residents and groups in our catchment

 - Involve, educate and empower the local community in our catchment

 - Protect and enhance the ecological values in our catchment

 Brisbane's Norman Creek catchment is an area of land fringed by natural features, including hills, from which captured water flows down through a network of streams and creeks on its journey into the Brisbane River before entering Moreton Bay.
 In the catchment there are 24km of waterways, including 15km of freshwater creeks.
 Norman Creek itself (ie the main channel) is 6km tidal and 5km freshwater.
 There are 12 tributaries; as you go upstream from the mouth of Norman Creek, you will pass: